virtualsecureplatform/TFHEpp/README.md

 ## Randen
 TFHEpp uses this as a Cryptographically Secure Pseudo-Random Number Generator (CSPRNG).
 Original repository is [here](https://github.com/google/randen).
-I just removed some unnecessary codes, no modification.
+I just removed some unnecessary codes, with no modification.

 ## Cereal
 cereal is a header-only C++11 serialization library.
 TFHEpp uses this to export ciphertexts and keys.
-Cereal is treated by git submodule.
+Cereal is treated by the git submodule.

 ## SPQLIOS
 SPQLIOS is the FFT library using AVX2 that is dedicated to the ring R\[X\]/(X^N+1) for N a power of 2.
 These codes come from [experimental-tfhe](https://github.com/tfhe/experimental-tfhe/tree/master/circuit-bootstrapping/src/spqlios).
 We just renamed instances to adapt with our codes.